This blog post was first published in 2019.

 The ability to translate data, facts and statistics into actionable insight is necessary for solving problems and making decisions.
-While most students utilise their analytical mindset to solve isolated pedagogical problems all the time, situations in the real world are hardly isolated, and least of all pedagogical.
+Most students utilise their analytical mindset to solve isolated pedagogical problems all the time.
+However, situations in the real world are hardly isolated, and least of all pedagogical.

 Are you appropriately critical to sources of information and yet confident enough to move forward towards a conclusion?
 Are you honest, accurate and humble when dealing with uncertainties or facts that disfavour your business or your personal position?